Polyps

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-- the type of polyp
+- the type of polyp you have

-- whether a polyp is cancerous
+- if your polyp is cancerous

 - how many polyps you have